 You have no items in your shopping cart.

-TRUE offers three distinct recumbent bike lines serving different needs and budgets.
+TRUE offers three distinct recumbent bikes lines serving different needs and budgets.
 The Launch Series provides essential features meeting space and budget requirements, with Unite LED console ($3,100) or Unite 10" touchscreen ($4,200).
-These bikes deliver commercial-quality construction at accessible price points.
+These recumbent exercise bikes deliver commercial quality construction at accessible price points and work well as a reliable bike trainer indoor for home workouts.

 The Performance Series ($3,000-$3,300) steps up with enhanced biomechanics, refined seat positioning, and choice of Emerge or Transcend consoles.
-Commercial-grade components ensure durability for heavy home use or light commercial applications.
+These recumbent exercise bikes use commercial grade components to ensure durability for heavy home use or light commercial applications.

-The Apex Series ($8,000-$8,300) represents TRUE's premium offering with space-efficient compact design, advanced Unite 16" or 22" touchscreens featuring streaming entertainment, and enhanced features.
-Despite the smaller footprint, Apex bikes maintain full recumbent comfort and performance.
+The Apex Series ($8,000-$8,300) represents TRUE's premium offering with space efficient compact design, advanced Unite 16" or 22" touchscreens featuring streaming entertainment, and enhanced features.
+Despite the smaller footprint, these recumbent bikes maintain full recumbent comfort and performance.

 Spirit's XBR home series offers exceptional value.
-The XBR25 ($1,449) provides entry-level access with backlit LCD, cooling fan, and multiple programs.
-The XBR55 ($1,700) adds a bright 7.5" color ClearView console and enhanced features, becoming their most popular model balancing price and capability.
+The XBR25 ($1,449) provides entry level access with backlit LCD, cooling fan, and multiple programs.
+The XBR55 ($1,700) adds a bright 7.5" color ClearView console and enhanced features, becoming their most popular recumbent exercise bikes model balancing price and capability.

-The XBR95 ($1,999) features a self-powered generator eliminating electrical outlet requirements, making it perfect for flexible placement anywhere in your home.
-The cord-free design provides freedom in room layout.
+The XBR95 ($1,999) features a self powered generator eliminating electrical outlet requirements, making it perfect for flexible placement anywhere in your home.
+This model also works well as a convenient bike trainer indoor option thanks to its cord free design.

-The Precor RBK635 ($3,721) brings professional-grade performance from Experience Series 600 Line featured in corporate wellness studios, physical therapy centers, and multi-family complexes.
-The black finish offers sleek aesthetics matching modern facility design.
+The Precor RBK635 ($3,721) brings professional-grade performance from the Experience Series 600 Line, featured in corporate wellness studios, physical therapy centers, and multi-family complexes.
+This recumbent bike’s sleek black finish complements modern facility aesthetics.

-Precor's biomechanics research ensures optimal seat positioning, pedal alignment, and handlebar placement reducing stress on joints while maximizing cardiovascular efficiency.
-The step-through design accommodates users with mobility limitations.
+Precor's biomechanics research ensures optimal seat positioning, pedal alignment, and handlebar placement, reducing stress on joints while maximizing cardiovascular efficiency.
+The step-through design accommodates users with mobility limitations, making it an ideal recumbent exercise bike for low-impact workouts.

 Advanced resistance technology provides smooth transitions between levels, maintaining steady cadence during interval training.
+Many users also use it as a reliable bike trainer indoor, thanks to its stable design and quiet operation.
 The commercial warranty covers demanding usage patterns beyond typical home warranties.

-LeMond's cycling expertise influenced seat positioning, pedal placement, and resistance curves replicating road cycling feel in a comfortable recumbent format.
+LeMond's expertise influenced seat positioning, pedal placement, and resistance curves, replicating a road cycling feel in a comfortable recumbent exercise bike format.
 The attention to detail elevates this bike beyond standard recumbent designs.

 HOIST manufacturing quality ensures commercial-grade durability with Silent Steel weight stack technology applied to resistance mechanisms.
-The professional finish and thoughtful design make this bike a premium choice for serious cyclists seeking low-impact alternatives.
+Its professional finish and thoughtful design also make it an excellent bike trainer indoor option for serious cyclists seeking low-impact alternatives.

 Recumbent bikes excel at providing effective cardiovascular exercise while minimizing joint stress.
 The reclined position distributes body weight across a larger seat surface, reducing pressure on hips and lower back compared to upright bikes.

-This low-impact nature allows longer workout durations - many users comfortably ride 45-60 minutes on recumbent bikes versus 20-30 minutes on higher-impact equipment.
-Extended duration increases total calorie expenditure supporting weight management and cardiovascular health.
+This low-impact design allows for longer workout sessions—many users comfortably ride 45-60 minutes on recumbent bikes versus 20-30 minutes on higher-impact equipment.
+Longer sessions increase calorie expenditure and support weight management and cardiovascular health.
+Many users also pair these bikes with a bike trainer indoor setup for consistent home cardio.

-Five showroom locations across Michigan and Ohio display operating recumbent bikes for hands-on testing.
-This proves essential since comfort is highly individual - seat design, back angle, and handlebar position affecting each user differently.
+Five showroom locations across Michigan and Ohio feature operating recumbent exercise bikes for hands-on testing.
+Comfort is highly individual—seat design, back angle, and handlebar position vary for each user.

-During visits, test multiple models comparing seat comfort, step-through accessibility, console visibility, and overall feel.
-Specialists help identify models matching your height, fitness level, goals, and any physical limitations requiring specific features.
+During your visit, you can test multiple models, comparing seat comfort, step-through accessibility, console visibility, and overall feel.
+Specialists help identify the best recumbent bikes for your height, fitness level, goals, and any physical limitations.

-Professional White Glove delivery includes in-home assembly, positioning in your room, operation demonstration, and packaging removal.
-Financing options and HSA/FSA purchasing make premium recumbent bikes accessible without full payment upfront.
+Professional White Glove delivery includes in-home assembly, placement, operation demonstration, and packaging removal.
+Financing options and HSA/FSA purchasing make premium recumbent exercise bikes accessible without full payment upfront.

 Recumbent exercise bikes feature a reclined, supportive seat with pedals positioned forward, allowing a natural leg extension.
 This design spreads body weight, reducing pressure on hips, back, and joints.
 The comfortable ergonomic seat, often with lumbar support, and step-through frames ensure ease of use.
 They provide effective, low-impact cardiovascular exercise, ideal for rehabilitation, seniors, and those needing joint-friendly training.